CarolinaFernandez/CarolinaFernandez.github.io/_posts/2018-03-11-Find-remove-veth-for-LXC.md

 ### Solution

-Here, the interfaces were automatically defined and configured by `OpenStack-Ansible` and placed in configuration of each LXC instance (and its interfaces).
+Here, the interfaces were automatically defined and configured by OpenStack-Ansible and placed in configuration of each LXC instance (and its interfaces).

 To avoid the failure in future runs, identify all the previously created interfaces (now producing failures) and remove them.
 Note that this step can be cumbersome; so it is quicker to run the following script rather tan manually removing all related links.

 #### For every LXC

 The automated approach (recommended for this deployment, as 40+ interfaces are defined).
-This script iterates over each interface attached to any LXC instance (defined as `lxc.network.veth.pair = ` in the "config" file of each LXC); then deletes it from the network configuration.
+This script iterates over each interface attached to any LXC instance (defined as <code>lxc.network.veth.pair = </code> in the "config" file of each LXC); then deletes it from the network configuration.

 ```bash
 #!/bin/bash